HenryNguyenLe/SQL_Challenge/README.md

 * Employee ID # 499942 name is "April Foolsday"(very suspicious)

 => Thus, this database is a self made-up and thus not reliable

+## Table of Contents
+* EmployeeSQL : folder contains all CSV files of employee database
+* .gitignore : contains not uploaded files
+* ERD_Codes : codes input into QuickDB to generate tables and ERD
+* Entity_Relationship_Diagram(ERD).png : picture of all tables in database with their relationship
+* PandasSQL : Jupyter Notebook contains codes to process data from SQL into Pandas, data analysis and visualization
+* README.md : overview of this project
+* query_tool.sql : SQL source code of query different data from the entire database
+* readmePic.png : picture embedded in the readme file
+* schema.sql : SQL source code to create the "skeleton" of database tables